 The number of devices causes the biggest strain on the system's performance.
-Since in the living lab we only had 6 devices, to test the Scheduler with a bigger number of them, we simulated devices by creating multiple copies of the available devices.
-We determined that a search for the optimal schedule can take impractically large amount of time for large buildings centrally controlled.
+Since in the living lab we had only 6 devices, to test the Scheduler with a larger number of them, we simulated devices by creating multiple copies of the available devices.
+We determined that a search for the optimal schedule can take an impractically large amount of time for large centrally controlled buildings.
 This is less of a problem that it might initially appear to be.
 In fact, one can dynamically relax the requirement for optimality and search instead for a "good enough" schedule.
-For our scheduling algorithm we implemented a gradual approach.
-For a large number of devices, we cluster them into groups.
+For our scheduling algorithm, we implemented a gradual approach.
+For a large number of devices, we divide them into groups of approximately equal size.
 We run the Scheduler for the first group, and find the optimal solution for it.
 Then, given this schedule for the first group (which we do not change while scheduling the other groups), we calculate the increased amount of energy used at each time unit, and we run the Scheduler for the next group of devices, finding the optimal solution for them.
-After this we recalculate the increased amount of energy again and run the Scheduler for the third group, and so on, until all devices are scheduled.
-Note that while this approach follows a greedy practice, the provided schedule is still quite efficient in terms of price savings and smart distribution of devices working time.
-If the devices from the first group were scheduled to run at a certain time unit, the amount of energy already consumed at this time will be large, which will prevent the Scheduler from placing more devices from the second group to the same time slot.
-So the Scheduler is still able to distribute the working time of devices across different time units even for devices from different groups.
-In the Figure 13 we show the averaged running time of the Scheduler for different number of devices.
+After this, we recalculate the increased amount of energy again and run the Scheduler for the third group, and so on, until all devices are scheduled.
+Note that, while this approach follows a greedy practice, the schedule provided is still quite efficient in terms of price savings and smart distribution of devices working time.
+If the devices from the first group were scheduled to run at a certain time unit, the amount of energy already consumed at this time will be large;

-Figure 13: Scheduler performance dependence on the number of devices.
+Fig. 14.
+Scheduler performance dependence on the number of devices.